agmiskow21/dynamics-365-customer-engagement/ce/marketing/customer-journeys-create-automated-campaigns.md

 1. **Tile type**: Shows what type of tile it is ("Send an email," "Wait for," "Phone call," and so on).
 The icon inside the tile also indicates the tile type.
 1. **Entity name**: Shows the name assigned to a selected entity, for example, the name of the email ("Contoso Chairs").
-1. **Tile status**: Shows key statistics about the tile, such as how many contacts are waiting here or how many messages it has sent so far.
-The information shown varies by tile type.
-This information only displays when a customer journey is live.
 1. **Tile configuration status**: Shows if the tile is configured already or not.
 The unconfigured status is indicated by a white-colored tile with a call to action (for example, "Choose an email").
 A configured status is indicated by a colored tile with the selected entity name.

 > [!NOTE]